protofire/solhint/README.md

 ## Configuration

-You can use a `.solhint.json` file to configure Solhint globally.
+You can use a `.solhint.json` file to configure Solhint for the whole project.

 To generate a new  sample `.solhint.json` file in current folder you can do:

 ```sh
 solhint init-config
 ```